 The NPAP process is initiated by a Product Sponsor who is typically the product ‘owner’ (i.e. Head of Department in the area wishing to launch /change a product).
 The Product Sponsor is expected to:

-Document a business case ;
+Document a business case and present to ALCo to review and challenge before presenting to ManCo to approved the strategic perspective;

 Articulate of the concept of the product, with sufficient understanding of the overall business environment and nature of the new product;